elysemontano/elyse-lecture-notes/apartment-app/apartment-app-intro.md

     - Rspec request spec for create method
     React:
     - Form is added to ApartmentNew and inputs are setting state on component
-    - createApartment method console logs the state object that will be sent to the database.
-    - Jest test for ApartmentNew page
     - Fetch call is created for create method to pull from database
     - Basic styling
+    - Jest test for ApartmentNew page

 - Validations
     - Model specs ensure an incomplete apartment throws an error